Best Sports Betting Sites in Canada: Top Online Sportsbooks

 Mobile Access

 Sports betting on mobile needs to be quick, especially for live markets.
-We looked at whether each site offered a native app, mobile browser access, or both.
+We checked whether each site offered a native app, mobile browser access, or both.
 BlueChip links to iOS and Android downloads, but because those apps are not listed in Google Play or the App Store, mobile browser betting is the safest option for most players.

 Transparency